Bella Hadid Flashes Major Cleavage, Side Boob & Legs In Daring Helicopter Snaps

 Given her latest Instagram update, Bella Hadid’s fans probably don’t know where to start.
 The supermodel’s May 26 pictures are flaunting every part of this 22-year-old’s sensational body – and not just from anywhere.
 Bella’s three snaps come with a helipad setting, an aircraft to match, and a caption suggesting the pictures may have been taken in Monaco.

 Shot from afar, Bella is seen standing and posing next to a helicopter.
-Her belted orange dress comes sleeveless, slit at the thigh, and definitely low-cut.
-The racy mini is flashing this sensation’s endlessly long legs, cleavage, side boob, and all-around toned physique.
+Her belted orange dress comes sleeveless, with a slit at the thigh, and definitely low-cut.
+The racy dress is flashing this sensation’s endlessly long legs, cleavage, side boob, and all-around toned physique.
 Of course, with Bella, the finish is always classy.
-A high-end look of stiletto heels combined with the belt’s blacks and golds feels luxurious.
-Fitting, considering that the update mentions the model’s ambassador status with luxury watch brand, Tag Heuer.
+A high-end look of stiletto heels combined with the belt’s blacks and golds feel luxurious.
+Fitting, considering that the update mentions the model’s ambassador status with the luxury watch brand, Tag Heuer.
 Bella’s ambassador status with the Swiss company was announced in 2017.

 While Bella’s caption hasn’t confirmed who is behind the stylish dress, celebrity-adored designer Jacquemus has commented on the picture.
 Followed by a long string of heart and heart-eye emojis, Jacquemus’ comment has mentioned what Bella is wearing.
 Jacquemus may be rising as a mega-brand, but it’s already been worn by the likes of Selena Gomez and Kim Kardashian.
 Suffice to say that Bella is looking impeccable, stylish, and on-trend.